Kanium/JAM_STARTER_2019/README.md

 >> - hold the button
 >> - release the button

 > UPDATE: I added a script called "controlSchema" in the demo-scene to preview and test inputs.
 This is done by pressing spacebar in the example scene.
+You have to manually assign this to a gameobject though, just drag & drop in editor on an object.

 > This should emphasize that the game should be VERY simple.
 This does not mean that you cannot have depth in your game, it is rather to ground your expectations for a two day jam.
 If you can, try to come up with mechanics or events that complement such simple control schema.